cmstead/chrisstead.net/source/_posts/2025-03-30-write-tests-during-your-interview.md

 If a discovery is not part of the current task, add a comment in your test block and complete the task at hand.
 Once the current task is complete, look at your notes.
 Ask questions.
 Sort requirements from work that is out of scope.
 If your discovery surfaces a new task, it is likely the next piece of work you need to do.

 Testing while interviewing keeps you centered on core elements of software development.
 These elements keep you focused on the most important work.
 Tests, as an organizational framework, help keep your priorities clear.
 Clear prioritization will set you apart from other candidates.
+Transitioning smoothly between tasks and discoveries demonstrates adaptability, a key trait interviewers look for.

 ## Spotting bugs in your code